Mayank-cyber-cell/My-Moden-Portfolio/README.md

 Contact form and social media links

-Responsive Navbar with hamburger menu on mobile
+Responsive Navbar with hamburger menu on mobile.

 Smooth Animations: on-scroll reveals and hover transitions